frecsh/SAT-RL/docs/proof_verification.md

-# Proof Verification in SatRLGym
+# Proof Verification in SymbolicGym

-SatRLGym includes functionality for verifying proofs of unsatisfiability using the DRAT-trim proof checker.
+SymbolicGym includes functionality for verifying proofs of unsatisfiability using the DRAT-trim proof checker.

 ## Requirements